Data Sources

 The Tobacco Use Supplement to the Current Population Survey (TUS-CPS) is an NCI-sponsored survey of tobacco use that has been administered as part of the U.S. Census Bureau's Current Population Survey.
 The TUS-CPS is a key source of national- and state- level data on smoking and other tobacco use in the U.S. household population.
 These data can be used by researchers to monitor progress in the control of tobacco use, conduct tobacco-related research, and evaluate tobacco control programs.

-Measures: Clinician's advice to quit smoking, Smokefree home rules, Smokefree workplace rules and laws.
+Measures: Clinician's advice to quit smoking, Smokefree home rules and workplace laws.

 Youth Risk Behavior Surveillance System